-Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined in the applicable Nasdaq rules.
+Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined in the applicable Nasdag rules.

-The Nominating and Corporate Governance Committee, which was formed in June 2020, did not meet during the fiscal year ended December 31, 2020.
+The Nominating and Corporate Governance Committee, which was formed in June 2020, did not formally meet during the fiscal year ended December 31, 2021, but acted through various written consents and resolutions.